jessica-goldrin/banking-app/README.md

 }
 ```

-(make sure you have created at least two accounts before this)
+Make sure both accounts exist before you do this.

 3. Get transaction history